 Who May Apply

-- A single park may submit no more than three proposals every year, including ongoing, multiyear projects requesting another year of funding.
+• A single park may submit no more than two proposals every year.

 How Much We Fund